The Crimson Circle (1929 film)

-The film, a co-production between British International Pictures and Efzet Film, was made in both a silent version and a sound version filmed in the Phonofilm sound-on-film system.
+The film, a co-production between British International Pictures and Efzet Film.
 In March 1929, this film and The Clue of the New Pin, filmed in the British Phototone sound-on-disc process, were previewed in London.
+As with most early sound films, a silent version was edited down from the sound version for release to theatres that had not yet converted to sound.